PoisotLab/ms_network_prediction/manuscript.md

 ### What is a model?

+Models are ubiquitous in science.
+The world "model" is used to describe a wide diversity of things---sometimes a model is purely conceptual explanation of the world, sometimes a model is a computer program, and sometimes it is purely quantitative constructs used to find patterns in data.

+For a model to be valid it must be predictive.
+It must make predictions that can be compared to future observations.
+If a model's predictions match reality, we take this as evidence in favor of the model.

+Descriptive statistics vs predictive (cite predictive ecology)

+If the goal of science is understand natural phenomena, then establishing models that provide mechanistic explanations of phenomena and therefore that can be used to make predictions

-Models are a necessity of science.
-If the goal of science is to make statements about the world that are true, then science presupposes the likelihood that a claim is true is proportional to the amount of evidence in favor of that claim.
+it presupposes the likelihood that a claim is true is proportional to the amount of evidence in favor of that claim.
 In order to understand how likely it is that a claim is true, we need a mechanism to differentiate the likelihood of different theories.

-The

-, we must go through the process of inference.
+We must go through the process of inference.

 Models are used for many purposes, however all models share some common properties.